Dinnage pulls out of Premier League chief executive role

-LONDON (AP) — The English Premier League says its new chief executive has pulled out of the job before even taking up the position.
+LONDON (AP) — The English Premier League's new chief executive has pulled out of the job before even taking up the position.

-The league issued a statement on Sunday saying broadcasting executive Susanna Dinnage has changed her mind about succeeding Richard Scudamore in running the world's richest soccer competition, despite being hired for the job in November.
+Broadcasting executive Susanna Dinnage has changed her mind about succeeding Richard Scudamore in running the world's richest soccer competition, despite being hired for the job in November, the league said in a statement on Sunday.

+Dinnage was set to become the most powerful female executive in global sports after agreeing to leave her role as global president of Discovery's Animal Planet brand early next year to succeed Scudamore.

+Dinnage has now decided to stay in broadcasting at Discovery, a person familiar with the situation said.
+The person spoke on condition of anonymity because the reasons for her not taking up the league job were not being publicly discussed.

-The statement said: "Despite her commitment to the Premier League in early November, Susanna Dinnage has now advised the Nominations Committee that she will not be taking up the position of Chief Executive."
+"Despite her commitment to the Premier League in early November, Susanna Dinnage has now advised the Nominations Committee that she will not be taking up the position of chief executive," the league said Sunday.

-The short statement gave no reason for the abrupt turnaround but said the search committee "has reconvened its search and is talking to candidates.
+The league said the committee which chose Dinnage "has reconvened its search and is talking to candidates.
 There will be no further comment until an appointment is made."

-Dinnage was set to become the most powerful female executive in global sports after agreeing to leave her role as global president of Discovery's Animal Planet brand early next year to succeed Scudamore.
-It was unclear whether she would now stay on in her old role at Discovery.

 When accepting the job in November, Dinnage said she was "excited at the prospect of taking on this fantastic role" and described the Premier League as "the pinnacle of professional sport."
 She said that "the opportunity to lead such a dynamic and inspirational organization is a great privilege."